 WordPress has excellent third-party support with thousands of themes to choose from.
 This can make it quite overwhelming to decide on one specific theme.

 To help you decide faster, here are my recommendations:

 This is the theme I personally use on my website.
 It isn’t as fancy as other themes but is super light and has a really nice minimalist look.
 I recommend it to anyone looking to set up their freelancer website without much fuss as quickly as possible.

 Divi Elegant themes (good for custom designs)

-Divi is excellent if you’re looking for beautiful visual websites with a unique custom design.
+Divi is excellent if you’re looking for beautiful visual websites for companies with a unique custom design here.
 It features a drag-and-drop builder that lets you make professional websites without writing a single line of code!
 Moreover, they have an awesome support team so feel free to blast them with questions.

 Pro Tip: Divi is quite extensive.
 So, don’t develop ‘shiny object syndrome’ and keep (re)designing your website.
 Remember, execution trumps perfection!

 This website is going to be the source of your bread and butter so you need to set it upright.
 In fact, this part will either make or break your freelance website.
 I recommend spending some time to think about your positioning and branding before you start to develop your website.

 Pro tip: Don’t be a generalist freelancer.
 Instead, niche down and position your website (and yourself) around this expertise.